EpiceneDev/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Go half way up the building and test the first egg.

 If the egg breaks, then divide the unbroken array (unbroken/2) and test another egg.
-Else, if the egg doesn’t break, divide the broken array and test another egg. (broken/2) When the n = broken and n-1 = unbroken, f = n
+Else, if the egg doesn’t break, divide the broken array and test another egg. (broken/2, binary method) When the n = broken and n-1 = unbroken, f = n

 OR